-Once you have gathered your required credentials, you can follow the steps below to create a new inbound base connection to link your GBQ account to Platform.
+Once you have gathered your required credentials, you can follow the steps below to link your GBQ account to Platform.

 Log in to Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create inbound base connections with, and each source shows the number of existing base connections associated to them.
+The Catalog screen displays a variety of sources for which you can create an account with.

 The Connect to Google Big Query page appears.
 On this page, you can either use new credentials or existing credentials.

 If you are using new credentials, select New account .
-On the input form that appears, provide the base connection with a name, an optional description, and your GBQ credentials.
-When finished, select Connect and then allow some time for the new base connection to establish.
+On the input form that appears, provide a name, an optional description, and your GBQ credentials.
+When finished, select Connect and then allow some time for the new connection to establish.